mertcandav/MochaDB/README.md

 ## NOTICE

 This project was the first serious project that I decided to do on my own when I first got into programming. \
 This system promises many things, but does not provide some.
-For example; ACID support and thread safety. \
+For example: ACID support or RDBMS features. \
 Moreover, this is an abandoned project.

 Please do not take this project seriously. \